 - Depending on their wind conditions and the size of their nature protection areas, certain states will only have to reach slightly less than the 2 percent share, while others must achieve slightly more.
-States can make deals among each other to fulfil their obligations
+States can make deals (amounting to 50% of the designated areas) among each other to fulfil their obligations

 - Minimum distance rules between wind turbines and residential buildings that currently impede designating more wind power areas in several German states will be allowed to remain in force only if the state fulfils its contribution to national wind power buildout targets